ERP-Ukraine/efarmer/efarm_external_website_leads/README.rst

 Leads From External Websites
 ============================

-> An opportunity will be created despite the name.

 Put the script (from the **/extwebsite/client.js** endpoint) on a website.

 There is a **External Website Forms** tab in the **CRM > Configuration** dropdown.